mateisilviu/Java-Certification-1Z0-819-Cheet-Sheet/Chapter 15 Functional Programming.md

   - **Intermediate operations** are optional and could be missing from a stream, other parts are mandatory
   - a _stream_ could have many _intermeditate operations_ and only one **terminal operation**
   - _Stream<T>_ interface is located in _java.util.stream_ package
+  - printing a stream will result into something like _java.util.stream.ReferencePipeline$3@4517d9a3_

   |Scenario| Intermediate operation|Terminal operation  |
   |----|----|----|